 Food Security & Experiential Learning

 As critical as waste interception and diversion are to Compost Cats’ mission, the organization’s goals have also grown considerably beyond these efforts.
 Compost Cat’s scope of work now includes initiatives that enhance food security in Southern Arizona, expand student workforce development, and elevate environmental justice education and programming.
-According to the Community Food Bank of Southern Arizona, almost 19% of Tucson’s population lives in poverty, and 15.4% of our community are food insecure.
+According to the Community Food Bank of Southern Arizona, as of 2019 (prior to the COVID-19 pandemic), almost 19% of Tucson’s population lived in poverty, and 15.4% of our community was food insecure.
 Food insecurity is defined by the U.S. Department of Agriculture (USDA) as a lack of access to adequate and nutritionally sound food for a healthy, active life, due to economic and/or social conditions.
 Over the last few years, Compost Cats has been increasingly involved in the redistribution of still-edible foods to groups like the Community Food Bank and the University of Arizona Campus Pantry.

 Through participation in the Compost Cats program, student employees are afforded unparalleled career-based, experiential learning opportunities, and are given the chance to interact with a wide array of stakeholders through innovative partnerships with local non-profits, government agencies, and Tribal entities.
-Increasingly, Compost Cats students serve as ambassadors for service, engagement and collaborative leadership throughout the Southwest.
-More than 100 students have been employed by Compost Cats over the past nine years, and have built a valued, productive and expanding program through creative community partnerships and novel thinking.
+Increasingly, Compost Cats students serve as ambassadors for service, engagement, and collaborative leadership throughout the Southwest.
+More than 100 students have been employed by Compost Cats over the past nine years, and have built a valued, productive, and expanding program through creative community partnerships and innovative thinking.

 It is the Office of Sustainability’s goal for Compost Cats to continue its enduring environmental and social legacy in Southern Arizona.
-For more information about Compost Cats, and to stay updated on the latest happenings, please visit the Compost Cats Facebook or Instagram.
+For more information about Compost Cats, and to stay updated on the latest happenings, please visit the Compost Cats Instagram or Facebook.
 A new website is in the works!